anthonyneedles/QAZ/README.md

 - `all` - Build software target, doxygen, and lint

-- `docs` - Use Doxygen to create project documentaton (with Graphviz graphs)
+- `docs` - Use Doxygen to create project documentation (with Graphviz graphs)

 - `clean` - Removes all built files